-Researchers find heart-surgery patients with elevated levels of anxiety, depression less able to care for themselvesDecember 18th, 2012 in Psychology & Psychiatry /
+Researchers find heart-surgery patients with elevated levels of anxiety, depression less able to care for themselvesDecember 18, 2012 in Medicine & Health / Psychology & Psychiatry

 It is quite common for patients who have had heart surgery to experience anxiety and short-term memory loss as side effects.
 New research from Ryerson University has found that heart-surgery patients experiencing these conditions are less successful at self-managing care and risk re-admission to hospital.

 The first month of recovery at home after undergoing cardiovascular surgery is critical to a patient's health, says Dr. Suzanne Fredericks, a professor at Ryerson's Daphne Cockwell School of Nursing and lead investigator of the study.
 Patients are expected to engage in self-management behaviours to prevent further infection and complications, such as taking proper dosages of medication, changing bandages and maintaining a low-sodium diet.
 This medical and nutritional regime is made all the more difficult to follow because some patients experience some neuro-cognitive impairments such as short-term memory loss, delirium as well as anxiety and depression during the immediate recovery period.
 Moreover, patients are being discharged and sent home earlier, often with complications.

 "Hospitals are providing information for these patients on self-care before their discharge; however, this can be a futile exercise as these individuals may not be able to retain that information given their cognitive impairments and heightened levels of anxiety," says Fredericks.
 "The hospital discharge experience may be perceived as very stressful because patients are required to engage in self-management activities at home without the immediate support of nurses or other health-care providers."